 A DApp’s front end will usually have code that uses the env variables to interact with the blockchain or sign transactions.
 Make sure that your frontend code is up to date and that it refers back to the new

-As Sepolia continues to become mainstream, more and more protocols will deploy their products on the testnet to make it convenient for developers to thoroughly test their DApps.
+As Sepolia continues to become mainstream, more and more protocols will deploy their products on the testnet to make it convenient for developers to test their DApps thoroughly.

 This table will be updated regularly to map common platforms and tokens from Goerli to Sepolia for developers looking to test on Sepolia:

-In a few simple steps, you have migrated your DApp to Sepolia, and with Chainstack, you can rest assured that you will have a functioning endpoint for as long as Sepolia is being used by the Ethereum community.
+In a few simple steps, you have migrated your DApp to Sepolia, and with Chainstack, you can rest assured that you will have a functioning endpoint for as long as the Ethereum community is using Sepolia.